This is Not a Sequel: Chapter 2

 Slack.

-She didn’t pick it up.
-She watched it vibrate itself into silence like a trapped insect.
+It vibrated itself into silence like a trapped insect.

-Then it buzzed again.
+Then again.
 A second message.
-Then a third.
+A third.

 Sure, I can take that.
+No problem.

-She flipped the phone over.
-A green dot next to Ronda’s name.
+Green dot next to Ronda’s name.
 Awake meant waiting.
 Waiting meant responsibility.

-Lady turned the phone face-down again.
+She turned the phone face-down.

 That was when the front door clicked.